ESE-Peasy/PosturePerfection/docs/instructions.md

 We are aware that some of you may choose to setup PosturePerfection on a separate device from your work device.
 Therefore, we have incorporated the sending of notifications from PosturePerfection to another Linux device on the same network when the system detects you have started slouching!
 Note that this isn't an exclusive feature - you can even receive these notifications on the same device on which you are running PosturePerfection!

 To do this, ensure you have `simple-remote-notify-send` installed.
-Find the latest release and more information [here](https://github.com/ESE-Peasy/simple-remote-notify-send/releases/tag/v1.0.0).
+This is a library which we ourselves have created, which allows the sending of a `notify-send` command from a broadcasting device to a receiver on the same network.
+Find the latest release and information to download and install this [here](https://github.com/ESE-Peasy/simple-remote-notify-send/releases/tag/v1.0.0).
 Run the `PosturePerfectionReceiver` on the device where you want to receive notifications, and then start `PosturePerfection`.

 <div align="center">
     <img src="images/instructions/notification_example.png" width="600"/>